 24(2) The board is not bound by the technical rules of legal evidence.

-24(3) The board may make rules of practice, not inconsistent with this Act, regulating its procedure and the times of its sittings; but the rules do not come into force until they are published in The Manitoba Gazette.
+24(3) The board may make rules of practice, not inconsistent with this Act, regulating its procedure and the times of its sittings; but the rules do not come into force until they are published on the board's website.

 24(3.1) The board's power under subsection (3) includes the power to make rules of practice respecting one or more members of the board assisting the parties to resolve matters at issue in an appeal under The Municipal Assessment Act, without holding a hearing.

 24(4) The board, except as herein otherwise provided, as respects the attendance and examination of witnesses, the amendment of proceedings, the production and inspection of documents, the enforcement of its orders, the payment of costs, and all other matters necessary or proper for the due exercise of its powers, or otherwise for carrying any of its powers into effect, has all such powers, rights, and privileges as are vested in the Court of Queen's Bench or a judge thereof.